z-4444/Classification-using-ResNet50-and-LBP/README.md

 The model is trained on 12000 images and tested on 3000 images.
 The images are randomly split into training and testing sets using a 80:20 ratio.
 The features extracted from the images are normalized using StandardScaler before training the SVM classifier.
 The SVM classifier is trained using an RBF kernel with a regularization parameter of C=10 and a gamma value of 'auto'.

 ## Evaluation Metrics
-The model is evaluated using accuracy, precision, recall, and F1 score metrics.
+The model is evaluated using accuracy, precision, recall, and F1 score metrics. <br />
-Accuracy: 0.99
+Accuracy:    0.99 <br />
-Precision: 0.99
+Precision:   0.99 <br />
-Recall: 0.99
+Recall:      0.99  <br />
-F1 score: 0.99
+F1 score:    0.99 <br />

 The confusion matrix is also generated to visualize the performance of the model.

 ![confusion matrix](https://user-images.githubusercontent.com/105338831/229350287-75194225-8fa2-407c-86c6-0e77e245afbd.png)

 ## Usage
 To run the model, follow these steps: